jschirrmacher/zerberus/README.md

 2. A viewer/controller in `/frontend` folder.
 3. An image recognition software located in `/image_recognition`.

-The robot control program is implmented in TypeScript (for motor control) and Python (for image recognition).
+The robot control program is implemented in TypeScript (for motor control) and Python (for image recognition).

 ## Installation